Rosacea Symptoms & Flare-ups

 What Causes Rosacea?

-“Chronic sun damage and micro scarring over time changes the architecture of your skin and the skin glands as they heal,” Dr. Hekman says.
+“Chronic sun damage and micro scarring over time changes the architecture of your skin and the skin glands as they heal,” Dr. Hekman said.
 “As a result, it’s believed bacteria in secretions can sometimes get stuck in the skin and create the bumps and abnormal blood vessels that are hallmarks of rosacea.”

 Studies are ongoing to identify other potential causes of rosacea, including: